flashcordon/big-history/Histoire-système-solaire.md

 - One of the strongest constraints on the rings’ age − the darkening by meteoroid bombardment −might  be  solved  if  the  rings  were  more  massive  than  previously  thought  or,  alternatively,  if  the meteoroid bombardment was much smaller than previously estimated.
 However, as mentioned in section 3.1, the meteoroid flux may  also have been much higher in the distant past.
 The idea of recycling  material,  embodied  in  the  concept  of  “Cosmic  Recycling”  still  needs  modeling  and investigation.
 The  evidence  for  ancient  rings  and  continued  recycling  is  indirect,  but  more  than just  intriguing.
 It  includes  the  larger  optical  depths  measured  by  Cassini  occultations,  the clumpiness   seen   in   the   rings   that   implies   that   the mass   of   the   rings   may   have   been underestimated, and the variety of structures visible in the outer A Ring and in the F Ring.
 - The Cassini spacecraft perished in a literal blaze of glory on September 15, 2017, when it ended its 13-year study of Saturn by intentionally plunging into the gas giant’s swirling atmosphere.
 The crash came after a last few months of furious study, during which Cassini performed the Grand Finale — a sensational, death-defying dance that saw the spacecraft dive between the planet and its rings 22 times.
 - As new perspectives often do, this one revealed a surprise.
 Previously, planetary scientists had assumed that Saturn’s rings were as old as the solar system itself — about 4.5 billion years old.
 But cosmic clues hidden deep within the rings caused some Cassini scientists to massively revise this figure.
 The rings aren’t as old as the solar system, they argued in a paper published this summer in the journal Science.
 They emerged no more than 100 million years ago, back when dinosaurs roamed Earth.
-- Cette estimation a été réalisée en analysant la quantité de oussière dans les anneaux et le flux de poussière provenant du système solaire externe (depuis la ceinture de Kuiper).
-Il sen ont déduit qu'à ce rythme de pollution externe, les anneaux de Saturne mettraient 10 à 100 millions d'années max à noircir ainsi.

 - In response to the hypothesis, Crida co-authored a commentary for Nature Astronomy, published in September, that presented a litany of uncertainties.
 The dinosaurian age of the rings is an eye-catching claim, said Crida, but it circumvents an uncomfortable reality: Too many uncertainties exist to permit any firm estimate of the age of the rings.
 Despite Cassini’s heroics, “we’re not really far ahead of where we were almost 40 years ago,”
 - Il existe un processus qui "nettoie" les anneaux : des particules de poussières et de matière organique chargées électriquement sont entrainées par les lignes de champ magnétiques de la planète à l'intérieur de celle-ci.
 Ce processus perturbe ce type d'estimation
 - The pollution rate may have also changed relatively recently.
 “It could just be that the bombardment rate is unusually high at the moment,”
 - We also don’t fully understand the physics behind the ring darkening.
 The micrometeoroids from the Kuiper belt slam into the rings’ icy chunks at such high speeds that the impacts are like little explosions, suggesting that not much of the micrometeoroids adheres.
 This has led to a fudge factor in the literature — guesstimates that 10% of the micrometeoroidal matter sticks to the ice and pollutes it.
-- le grand final de Cassini a permis d'estimer plus précisément la masse des anneaux, en plongeant 22 fois à l'intérieur de ceux-ci [vidéo](https://youtu.be/kMpN3TN9jTA) (Crédit : NASA/JPL-Caltech).

 - First, we have no idea what created the rings, so assigning them an origin story at any point in time is difficult.
 The rings may be the vestige of a comet torn asunder by Saturn’s gravitational tides, or the product of a collision between a comet and an icy moon, or the result of something that disturbed the orbit of several moons, causing them to smash into each other.
-- At the edge of Saturn’s B ring, vertical structures rise as high as 2.5 kilometers above the plane of the rings, casting long shadows.
-The typical thickness of the rings is only about 10 meters.
 - Second, the solar system’s first billion years or so were a pinball-like pandemonium, with protoplanetary objects constantly colliding.
 These days, said Crida, things are far more settled, so the likelihood of a catastrophic collision leading to Saturn’s rings is far lower.
-- “The question of whether the rings are old or young will one day be definitively answered,” said Becker.
-But right now, there is enough evidence on both sides
-- While the past is unclear, the future seems more certain.
-The rings may look permanent, but the opposite is true.
-Observations from a telescope atop Hawaii’s Mauna Kea volcano found torrents of material raining out from the rings.
-When scientists add this to the material detected by Cassini, they estimate that the rings will disappear completely in 100 million years.

 ## L'hexagone polaire de Saturne